Pankakes102/mindex-java-code-solution/README.md

 One thing to note is that the Task Description states "return the fully filled out ReportingStructure".
-In my eyes, the Employee itself should have already of had the Direct Reporter Employees relationships filled out, the service layer shouldn't have to do that, but in order to achieve that data displaying appropriately in the JSON response, I would have had to of about doubled the computing time to clear and reset the Employee Lists after i fetched for the Employee Data.
+In my eyes, the Employee itself should have already of had the Direct Reporter Employees relationships filled out, the service layer shouldn't have to do that, but in order to achieve that data displaying appropriately in the JSON response, I would have had to of about doubled the computing time to clear and reset the Employee Lists after I fetched for the Employee Data.
-Whereas if this exercise was using JPA, there would not be a need to re-call the "getEmployeeById" for each employee, as its data would already be on the fetched Employee object.
+Whereas if this exercise was using JPA, there would not be a need to re-call the `getEmployeeById` for each employee, as its data would already be on the fetched Employee object.

 Having some more explicit instructions or definitions as to what the "fully filled out Reporting Structure" Should have